Best Usage of Spray Foam

 - SPF provides reliable R-values and dependable and durable protection against heat loss or gain under extreme conditions.

 - SPF minimizes thermal bridging, which can cause higher energy usage and cost.

-- According to ASHRAE, a 3% void area in a wall cavity represents a 15% reduction in wall R-value.
+- According to ASHRAE, a 3% void area in a wall cavity represents a 15% reduction in the wall R-value.